 Last week the United States Senate, led by the Teapublican minority, turned in yet another Profile in Cowardice by refusing to pass a diluted, milquetoast, largely symbolic gun control measure.
 The key element of the defeated bill was background checks.
 Who could be against that?
 The question bears consideration.
 The answer is simple – and it is complicated.

-Since the recent gun fueled slaughters in Tucson, Aurora and Newtown, along with the daily firearms carnage that spills blood throughout this country, most Americans have come to expect that there will be another massacre – the only question being when?
+Since the recent gun fueled slaughters in Tucson, Aurora and Newtown, along with the daily firearms carnage that spills blood throughout this country, most Americans have come to expect that there will be another massacre – the only question being when and where?
 One would think that the fact that over 30,000 Americans die due to gun violence every year would make gun control something of a priority.
 Certainly the fact that the United States has the highest rate of gun violence of any developed nation is an embarrassment and a tragedy.

 Nevertheless, gun control measures have been repeatedly opposed, diluted and defeated by the so-called defenders of “the right to bear arms”.
 Aside from the fact that there are serious differences of opinion and perspective when it comes to the Second Amendment it is clear from all of the writings of the framers of the Constitution and subsequent judicial decisions that none of the rights in the Constitution are absolute.